AlessandroBonomo28/Pong-LUA/README.md

 - Copy the two scripts "pong.lua" and "autorun.lua" inside the floppy in minecraft
 - Insert the floppy into the computer
 - Play
+## How to play

+- Use the arrows in the main menu to select the options
+- Press Enter to confirm options
+- SHIFT+RIGHT CLICK to move the players on the screen

 # Screenshots
 ![Screenshot (174)](https://user-images.githubusercontent.com/75626033/217109922-f0da36ef-13bb-4b3f-9b6e-c700a1dd4969.png)